-Students are eligible to apply for membership if they have completed 12 credits in philosophy with a 3.5 G.P.A. and a 3.0 G.P.A. overall.
+Students are eligible to apply for membership if they have completed 12 credits in philosophy with a 3.5 GPA and a 3.0 GPA overall.

 In conjunction with meeting the standards and requirements of the College of Arts and Sciences, the philosophy major consists of 36 credits.
-The department offers two options for the major.
 Students work out the details of their course of study in consultation with the chairperson who may modify the program in view of a student's interest and objectives.